ianux22/Leonardo_Patricelli_Portfolio/README.md

 -	Find the cluster containing “loyal” customers, then creation, optimization and comparison of a Logit model and a Tree classifier to predict those customers using an unbalanced dataset (with ratio 88:12); in the end, the logit model outclass the tree classifier;

 ## *Project 6: Market Basket Analysis using Association Rules*
-*Report done in college for the course **business, web and social media metrics and analysis**, based on the case study from the book **Data mining for business analytics: concepts, Techniques and Applications in Python**
+*Report done in college for the course **business, web and social media metrics and analysis**, based on the case study from the book **Data mining for business analytics: concepts, Techniques and Applications in Python***

+In this project my group was asked to run a market basket analysis via association rules on transaction data to analyze the sellings and to introduce a cross-selling strategy to improve the revenue.
+The steps involved were:
+-	Data cleaning and data exploration;
+-	Association rules using the python library mlxtend
+-	Analyze the rules obtained looking at metrics like confidence, lift and support;